read here

 Sugars: 7.6 (g) 9 % GDA

-The last step.
-Drain the pasta very well, transfer it to the pan and combine with the sauce.
-Stir accurately.
+Transfer it to the pan and combine with the sauce.

 Note